 Surf Fishing Gear List

-When it comes to surf fishing rods you’re going to need a rod that will be quite different from deep sea fishing or any other kind of angling you might do in freshwater or saltwater.
+When it comes to surf rods you’re going to need a one that will be quite different from deep sea fishing or any other kind of angling you might do in freshwater or saltwater.

 For most species, you’ll be required to cast your bait well beyond the crashing waves in order to get it to the right spot where certain species are found.